“Get the game played on a thoroughly clean basis!”

-The game of football we see today is very different than the game as it was played in its early days.
-Until 1906, the forward pass was illegal.
+The school year has started, temperatures are slowly beginning to cool and thus a new season is upon us- football season.
+But, the game of football we see today is very different than the game as it was played in its early days.
+Until 1906 the forward pass was illegal.
 The story behind how and why the rule was changed involves tragedy, triumph and presidential intervention.

-So T.R. called an audible and summoned representatives from the big three football schools (Harvard, Yale and Princeton) to the White House, insisting that they find ways to make the game safer.
+So T.R. called an audible and summoned representatives from the big three schools to the White House, insisting that they find ways to make the game safer.
 The American Intercollegiate Rules Committee was formed with representatives from 62 colleges and universities and from that rules committee came sweeping changes for the 1906 season that gave us the game that we see on the field today.